davidjbeveridge/mobox/README.md

 Mobile app prototype in a box.

-Mobox is intented to serve as a starting place for manufacturing a mobile app using a simple toolset: Haml, Sass, and CoffeeScript.
+Mobox is intended to serve as a starting place for manufacturing a mobile app using a simple toolset: Haml, Sass, and CoffeeScript.
-It lets you develop client-side web apps quickly without getting in the way, and takes care of the hard stuff like packaging everything together for you.
+It lets you develop client-side web apps quickly without getting in the way, and takes care of the heavy lifting by assembling everything w/ Sprockets

-**prototype: (n)**

-1. one of the first units manufactured of a product, which is tested so that the design can be changed if necessary before the product is manufactured commercially

 ### What's included?

-Mobox is built using the tools that David Beveridge finds easiest to work with, including:
+Mobox includes the tools that David Beveridge finds easiest to work with, including:

+* Cordova (Phonegap) 2.0.0
 * Haml for your homepage
 * Sass for styles
   - 1140 Fluid Grid for layout